The Alumina Technology Roadmap to 2050

 The first Alumina Technology Roadmap provided the framework for focused research in the areas most critical to the industry.
 Created in 2001 and updated in 2006 and 2010, the Roadmap stimulated highly productive research programs on precipitation, calcination, thickening, air emissions and residue management.

 Refocus to 2050 began in 2017 with a framework based on Themes and Impact Opportunities developed by the Alumina Technical Panel, the technical advisory group to the Bauxite Alumina Committee of the IAI.
-This was further developed at the ATR workshop at Alumina 2018 in Gladstone, Australia.
-We are now seeking further contributions from the industry, suppliers and collaborators to ATR 2050 website which is soon to be released.
+The groundwork for the new Roadmap was laid at the ATR workshop at Alumina 2018 in Gladstone, Australia, and has subsequently been further developed by AQW through the Alumina Technical Committee ATP.
+Details of the new Roadmap are now available on the ATR 2050 website, which will be regularly updated according to future developments and stakeholder input.

 - Shows the way to carbon-neutral, sustainable alumina production by 2050 through technological innovation